 - Improves sleep

 Motivating kids away from screen time can be a challenge but we’ve come up with plenty of ideas to make it fun, some that I used to do as a child, and you can get friends and family involved too.
 Give one a go!

 1. Let loose in the garden

 Build your own obstacle course with objects you can find lying around, then time each other to see how quickly you can complete it.
 Or try creating your own scavenger hunt, write down different items to collect or spot around the garden.

 2. Go running

-Every Saturday runners gather in green spaces for their local parkrun.
-A free 5k run organised by volunteers which welcomes participants of all abilities.
-Some places offer a smaller 2k course for four to 14 year olds.
+Every Saturday runners and walkers gather in green spaces for their local parkrun.
+A free 5km run organised by volunteers which welcomes participants of all abilities.
+Some places offer a smaller 2k course for four to 14 year olds, which takes place on Sundays.
 You can even see your results online and track them over the summer.